PixelsCamp/docs/HACKATHON.md

 You can use [Markdown][7] in the description, to make it more attractive.

-Now you need to enter the members of your team, a pretty cover image for your project, an optional video if you have one and your code repository, also optional.
+You'll need to enter the members of your team, a pretty cover image for your project, an optional video in the description and your code repository if you have one.

 When you think that everything's ready for the world to see, click "Publish".